IBM/charts/repo/ibm-helm/ibm-sfg-prod.md

    Version 4.18.0 or later fixes
    Version 4.19.0 or later fixes

-2. Kubernetes version >= 1.31 and <= 1.34
+2. Kubernetes version >= 1.30 and <= 1.33

 3. Helm version >= 3.19.x

-4. Ensure that the docker images for IBM Sterling File Gateway Software Enterprise Edition from IBM Entitled Registry are downloaded and pushed to an image registry accessible to the cluster.
+4. Ensure that the docker images for IBM Sterling File Gateway Enterprise Edition from IBM Entitled Registry are downloaded and pushed to an image registry accessible to the cluster.

 5. Ensure that one of the supported database server (Oracle/DB2/MSSQL) is installed and the database is accessible from inside the cluster.